jiarong/VirSorter2/README.md

 #### Q: How can I tell if an identified viral sequence is provirus?

 A: Only partially viral sequences (ending with \_partial) can be confirmed as provirus.
-Fully viral sequences (ending with ||full) in VirSorter2 defined as contigs with strong viral signal (score >=0.95) as a whole sequene.
-Thus some could be provirus too: 1) they could be a fragment from within a provirus; 2) the whole sequence has strong viral signal (score >0.95) in spite of some host genes at ends.
+Fully viral sequences (ending with ||full) in VirSorter2 defined as contigs with significant viral signal (score >=0.8) as a whole sequene.
+Thus some could be provirus too: 1) they could be a fragment from within a provirus; 2) the whole sequence has strong viral signal in spite of some host genes at ends.

 #### Q: Why are there host genes left at ends of predicted viral sequences?